simona5108/inet/showcases/ethernet/preemption/doc/index.rst

    :end-before: Config
    :language: ini

 The priority queue needs two internal queues, for the two traffic categories; we also limit the internal queues, disable the buffer, and configure a packet dropper function.
-We configure the priority queue's classifier to classify packets based on the VLAN ID request.
+We configure the priority queue's classifier to classify packets based on the VLAN ID request. **TODO** why

 In the **Preemption** configuration, we replace the :ned:`EthernetMacLayer` and :ned:`EthernetPhyLayer` modules default in :ned:`LayeredEthernetInterface` with :ned:`EthernetPreemptingMacLayer` and :ned:`EthernetPreemptingPhyLayer`; the latter support Ethernet preemption: